cvius/all-of-artist-x/README.md

 # All of Artist (Inspired)

-Create a complete playlist of an artist’s discography — filtered, deduplicated, and sorted exactly how you want.
+Create a complete playlist of your favorite artist’s discography — filtered, deduplicated, and sorted exactly how you want.

 Your playlist, your preference.